 I reckon if you dipped your toe in that Wick water you’d know why some Bains moved to Africa!
-Also, the castle looks like it needed a revamp . . .
+Also, they may have been dodging giving the castle a much-needed revamp . . .

 Stewart Bain was born in 1819 in Caithness, to Donald (42) and Katherine (41).
 On the 7th of February 1845 Stewart married Christina Watson in his hometown.
 They had four children during their marriage.

-In 1853 Donald’s sons George and Stewart were out fishing when their boat was swamped and Stewart drowned.
+In 1853 Donald’s sons George and Stewart were out fishing when their boat was swamped and Stewart drowned in the freezing winter sea.
 He died as a young father aged 34 on 19 February 1853, and was buried in Thrumster, Caithness.

 Katrina found an 1853 newspaper article about the tragedy.